 “Retail spaces” may not allow an individual who is without a mask or multilayer cloth face covering to enter the premises except where that individual is in possession of a written exemption from a healthcare provider.
 Masks with vents do not satisfy this requirement.

 Q: How is each of the Red, Yellow, Green levels determined?

 A: The average COVID-19 test positivity and the incidence of new COVID-19 cases per capita determine what level a county is in.
 See New Mexico COVID-19 Red, Yellow, Green Level Definitions

-Q: What do the Red, Yellow and Green Levels mean?
+Q: What do the Red, Yellow, Green, and Turquoise Levels mean?

 A: Each Level has a different set of standards depending on the spread of the virus within a community, as determined by COVID-19 public health data.
 The Red Level signifies very high risk, the Yellow Level signifies high risk and the Green Level signifies medium risk.
+Counties at the Turquoise Level have reached the Green Level for two consecutive biweekly map updates.
 See New Mexico COVID-19 Red, Yellow, Green Level Definitions

 Q: What qualifies as a(n)…

 “Essential businesses” means any business or non-profit entity falling within one or more of the following categories:

 - Health care operations including hospitals, walk-in-care health facilities, pharmacies, medical wholesale and distribution, home health care workers or aides for the elderly, emergency dental facilities, nursing homes, residential health care facilities, research facilities, congregate care facilities, intermediate care facilities for those with intellectual or developmental disabilities, supportive living homes, home health care providers, drug and alcohol recovery support services, and medical supplies and equipment manufacturers and providers;